 Mission & History

-- Assist students, teachers, librarians, parents and others opposing censorship in schools and libraries
+- Students, teachers, librarians, parents and others opposing censorship in schools and libraries

-- Work with artists, curators and museum directors resisting art censorship
+- Artists, curators and museum directors resisting art censorship

 View our Coalition Members and Guidelines for joining.